-I recently completed M.S. research in the Natural Resources Department at Cornell University while in the Employee Degree program, with a focus on spatial analysis.
-My primary interests are in assessing the role human activities play in coastal eutrophication and in utilizing spatial analysis and GIS as tools to better understand and interpret environmental data.
+In 2012 I completed M.S. research in the Natural Resources Department at Cornell University while in the Employee Degree program, with a focus on spatial analysis.
+My primary interests are in assessing the role human activities play in coastal eutrophication, understanding the factors that influence the health and distribution of eelgrass, and in utilizing acoustics, spatial analysis, and GIS as tools to better understand and interpret environmental data.
+I’m currently working on my PhD in the department of Natural Resources and the Environment.

-More information about my current research in West Falmouth Harbor, as well as other projects, is coming soon!
+More information about my current research in West Falmouth Harbor is coming eventually!

 Hayn et. al. 2014.
 Exchange of nitrogen and phosphorus between a shallow lagoon and coastal waters.
 Estuaries and Coasts 37(Suppl1):S63-S73